Author

 Packaging Types: Film, Pouches, and Trays

-Frozen food typically has different types of packaging materials, including films, pouches, and trays.
+Frozen food packaging comes in various materials such as films, pouches, and trays each presenting different printing and adhesion challenges.
 All of these materials have specific properties and structures that determine how well they will adapt to the harsh environments and the entire printing process.

 Regulatory Requirements for Food Labeling